Britta Schwalm

 What is your biggest design work?

-Evas Wepon, a collier I made with 110 Diamonds in 750 rosegold.
-You can see at A‘ Design Award.
+Eve’s Weapon, a necklace featuring 110 diamonds in 750/000 rose gold.
+You can see it at the A’ Design Award.

 Would you tell us a bit about your lifestyle and culture?